 If a dental implant has become infected, the tissue around it may become sore or inflamed.
 There will also be a bad taste or smell or a fixture that has become loose.
 This can happen for a number of reasons.

-Bacteria can enter the site during any surgical procedure, and it doesn’t necessarily mean anything was done incorrectly.
+Bacteria can enter the site during any surgical procedure.
 This type of infection can be cleared up with antibiotics, and some dentists will routinely administer a round of antibiotics before or after surgery.

 Causes of Loose Implants